 The Comfort of the Crowd

-The Man and the Crowd - Wolf and Iron“It is better to be faithful than famous.” – Theodore Roosevelt
+“It is better to be faithful than famous.” – Theodore Roosevelt

 When I speak of “the crowd” I am not talking in the strictest sense of those people in the crowd around Roosevelt or any other speaker.
 I am talking more along the lines of the masses of people of a particular, though often undefined, ideology: Political standings (Republican\Democrat\Liberal\etc.), social standings (gender roles\pro-life\pro-choice\etc.), and religious theocrats.